executors/futures/notes/meetings/2018_07_13__executors__weekly.md

 - Jared: I could be okay with requiring this for then_execute.
 - **Bryce: What I would want is to be able to `via` the value and error method separately.
 I want to be able to say `via(cpu).on_error(f), via(gpu).on_value(g)`.**
 - Jared: That's what I want.
-- Bryce: I need some before after examples
+- Bryce: I need some before/after examples.
 - **Bryce: Does error propagation in P0443 chain properly?
 If it's broken we need an example of how.**